-Fulfil your life’s ambition to visit this icon of North American popular culture and take a ride into the thundering abyss.
-Despite the tackarama surrounds, Niagara Falls is everything you dreamed it would be.
+Despite the tackarama theme park-style surroundings, Niagara Falls is everything you dreamed it would be.
+Fulfil your life’s ambition to visit this icon of North American popular culture and take a ride towards the thundering falls with Hornblower Niagara Cruises.

 Eat breakfast at the top of the CN Tower in Toronto